thomassutter/drpm/README.md

 ## Disclaimer
 The release of the code for the experiment *Partitioning of generative factors* is delayed.
 We work on transforming everything from tensorflow v1 to pytorch.
 Initially, we based our experiments on the ``disentanglement_Lib``, which is written in tensorflow v1.
 To improve the usability of the released code and make everything more future-proof, we rewrite the experiment in pytorch.
-Unnfortunately, this is still work in progress.
+Unfortunately, this is still work in progress.

 ## Citation
 If you use our model in your work, please cite us using the following citation